awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 Amazon CloudWatch is a web service that collects and tracks metrics to monitor your Amazon Web Services \(AWS\) resources and the applications that you run on AWS\.
 Amazon CloudWatch Logs is a feature of CloudWatch that you can use specifically to monitor log data\.
 Integration with CloudWatch Logs enables CloudTrail to send events containing API activity in your AWS account to a CloudWatch Logs log group\.
 CloudTrail events that are sent to CloudWatch Logs can trigger alarms according to the metric filters you define\.
 You can optionally configure CloudWatch alarms to send notifications or make changes to the resources that you are monitoring based on log stream events that your metric filters extract\.
 Using CloudWatch Logs, you can also track CloudTrail events alongside events from the operating system, applications, or other AWS services that are sent to CloudWatch Logs\.
 For more information, see [Monitoring CloudTrail Log Files with Amazon CloudWatch Logs](monitor-cloudtrail-log-files-with-cloudwatch-logs.md)\.

 Amazon CloudWatch Events is an AWS service that delivers a near real\-time stream of system events that describe changes in AWS resources\.
 In CloudWatch Events, you can create rules that trigger on any event recorded by CloudTrail\.
 For more information, see [Creating a CloudWatch Events Rule That Triggers on an AWS API Call Using AWS CloudTrail](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-CloudTrail-Rule.html)\.

+Insights events are integrated with CloudWatch\.
+You can deliver events that you are subscribed to on your trail, including Insights events, to CloudWatch Events and CloudWatch Logs\.
+To configure CloudWatch Events with the CloudWatch console or API, choose the `AWS Insight via CloudTrail` event type on the **Create rule** page in the CloudWatch console\.

+Sending data that is logged by CloudTrail to CloudWatch Logs or CloudWatch Events requires that you have at least one trail\.
+For more information about how to create a trail, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md)\.

 ## How Does CloudTrail Behave Regionally and Globally?<a name="cloudtrail-concepts-regional-and-global-services"></a>